-This scholarship is sponsored by the Downers Grove Illinois Garden Club and recognizes scholarly excellence and research potential of a graduate students in the Department of Natural Resources and Environmental Sciences.
-The scholarship is awarded annually to M.S. or Ph.D. students in NRES working in the following fields: Conservation, Landscape Architecture/Design, Natural Resources or Horticulture.
+The Downers Grove Illinois Garden Club sponsors this scholarship; it recognizes scholarly excellence and research potential of graduate students in the Department of Natural Resources and Environmental Sciences.
+The scholarship is awarded annually to M.S. or Ph.D. students in NRES working in the following fields: Conservation, Landscape Architecture/Design, Natural Resources, or Horticulture.
 Winners will also be required to provide a letter of acceptance and a photo.
 Two \$1000 awards will be available.